mahossam/FOS-Ain-Shams-University-Educational-OS/README.md

 FOS is actively and developed and extended with new features mainly in memory management.

 Current additions to orginial MIT OS:
- - Simplified and automatic addition of user executables.
+ - Simplified and automatic addition of user executables
  - Swap Memory (Secondry Memory)
  - Page Buffering (Modified Buffer + Non-modified pages in Free Frame List)